 Accessories are another simple and inexpensive way of including texture in the bathroom.
-Anything from fluffy towels, wooden bathmats, terracotta plant pots, to seagrass hanging baskets will add a more sensory experience to the bathroom.
+Anything from fluffy towels, wooden bathmats, and terracotta plant pots, to seagrass hanging baskets, will add a more sensory experience to the bathroom.
 The goal is to add as many different textures and materials as possible.

 So there you have it.
 Five great ways to add texture to your bathroom and create a more multi-sensory bathing experience that enhances wellbeing.
 What do you think?